-We review these results, and we present both theoretical considerations and empirical results on toy datasets, leading to the proposal of a less restrictive regularization term for WGANs.\footnote{In the blog post \url{https://lernapparat.de/improved-wasserstein-gan/} which was written simultaneously to our work, the author presents some ideas that follow a similar intuition as the one underlying our arguments.} More precisely, our contributions are as follows: \begin{itemize} \item We present theoretical considerations illustrating why weight clipping is harmful for WGAN training. \item We review the arguments that the regularization technique proposed by \citet{iWGAN} is based on and present a simplified proof. \item The regularization term used by \citet{iWGAN} requires training samples and generated samples to be drawn from a certain joint distribution.
-However, in practice samples are drawn independently from their marginals.
-We explain why this can be harmful for training. \item The arguments of \citet{iWGAN} further assume the discriminator to be differentiable.
-We present examples explaining why the conclusion that follows from this assumption can be problematic. \item We present empirical results on toy datasets strongly supporting our theoretical considerations. \end{itemize}
+We review these results and present both theoretical considerations and empirical results, leading to the proposal of a less restrictive regularization term for WGANs.\footnote{In the blog post \url{https://lernapparat.de/improved-wasserstein-gan/} which was written simultaneously to our work, the author presents some ideas that follow a similar intuition as the one underlying our arguments.} More precisely, our contributions are as follows: \begin{itemize} \item We review the arguments that the regularization technique proposed by \citet{iWGAN} is based on and make the following two observations: (i) The regularization strategy requires training samples and generated samples to be drawn from a certain joint distribution.
+In practice, however, samples are drawn independently from their marginals. (ii) The arguments further assume the discriminator to be differentiable.
+We explain why both can be harmful for training. \item We propose a less restrictive regularization term and present empirical results strongly supporting our theoretical considerations. \end{itemize}

-We begin by reviewing the required basic concepts from optimal transport theory in Section~\ref{sec:optimalTransport}, and we introduce GANs and WGANs in Sections~\ref{sec:GANs} and \ref{sec:WGANs}.
-We discuss the restrictiveness of weight clipping in Section~\ref{sec:wc} and discuss problems with the gradient penalty introduced by \citet{iWGAN} in Section~\ref{sec:iWGAN}, before proposing our modification in Section~\ref{sec:proposal}.
-The experimental results supporting our theoretical considerations can be found in Section~\ref{sec:experiments}.
-We conclude in Section~\ref{sec:conclusion}.